 - Preparing the Epitomes presentations.

-The Thesis Writing Workshop will be scheduled for two hours on one of the days your Honours Seminars are held, and can happen weekly or fortnightly depending on your requirements as a cohort.
+The first session of the Thesis Writing Workshop will be a four hour session with Dr Yasmine Musharbash on Tuesday March 11th between 10am and 2 pm.
+Further meetings will be arranged as agreed by the workshop but are most likely to be scheduled on a fortnightly basis.
 There is ample room to cover topics and themes you may suggest and your input will be sought.
 In the past we have included meetings about:

 - General writing hints, tips, and rules (from using endnote to choosing fonts);

 - Generating TOCs and Lists of Tables and Figures in Word;